06 August 2008

 Publishers, Publicists, and Authors

 Pitches: I'm open to receiving pitches from publishers, publicists, and authors.
 Please be aware that I find more than a few pitches in my e-mail inbox every week.
 I cannot take the time to answer each one.
 I will contact you if the book looks like a good match for me.
 If I don't respond, please feel free to pitch another book, you never know what will strike me as interesting.
-One great way to get a book featured on my blog is to send me a catalog and let me select the books I know I want to read.
-Authors: Unless we have an established relationship, I will not accept pitches via Twitter.
+Authors: Unless we have an established relationship, I will not accept pitches via Twitter (or any social media).
 Please read this policy and then send me an email.
+Note that if I accept a pitch, this is no guarantee that I will actually review the book.
+I accept all books on the understanding that I am considering them for review.

-Book formats: Because I am a full-time freelance book editor, I much prefer an early copy of a finished book so I do not get distracted by copyediting issues.
-I do, however, gladly accept and review ARCs.
-I am addicted to audiobooks and am pleased to accept unabridged audiobooks for review.
-I can review on tape, CD, or digital download (for MP3, not iPod).
-I can accept e-books for review if they are compatible with a 2nd-generation Nook e-reader, but because it's on its last legs, I prefer print galleys or finished books.
+Book formats: Because I am a full-time freelance book editor, I much prefer print copies (I spend all day reading on screen): finished copies or ARCs.
+I accept e-books for review and prefer ePUB over PDF.
 I love to review backlist books—if a new edition is coming out or the author is about to publish a new book, I would be happy to review from your backlist to produce some buzz.
 Note that I also review my own books and library books.
+I am addicted to audiobooks and am pleased to accept unabridged audiobooks for review.
+I prefer digital download.

-Will not read for review: Politics, self-help, trade health or fitness, horror, erotica, explicitly religious, science fiction, business, marketing
+Will not read for review: Politics, self-help, trade health or fitness, horror, erotica, explicitly religious, business, marketing

 Will likely turn down, but can be pitched: Inspirational memoirs, romance, non-literary chick-lit, war books

-Will definitely consider: Literary memoirs, biography (political and not), autobiography, short stories, thrillers, crafts books, new editions of classics, picture books, first readers, early readers
+Will definitely consider: Literary memoirs, biography (political and not), autobiography, short stories, thrillers, crafts books, new editions of classics, early readers

-Will generally accept: Literary fiction, contemporary fiction, young adult, middle readers, fantasy (any type), historical fiction (any place, any time), mob stories, graphic novels, graphic nonfiction, coming-of-age stories, mysteries (any type), paranormal, cookbooks, foodie books (any type), outdoor writing
+Will generally accept: Literary fiction, contemporary fiction, young adult, middle readers (in the older range), fantasy (any type), science fiction (but I'm picky), historical fiction (any place, any time), mob stories, graphic novels, graphic nonfiction, coming-of-age stories, mysteries (any type), paranormal, cookbooks, foodie books (any type), outdoor writing

-Timing: If you would like me to participate in a book blog tour or hit a particular post date, I will work with you to meet that deadline.
-Otherwise I will post reviews to suit my own schedule.
+Timing: I post reviews to suit my own schedule.
 If I receive an ARC or an early release of a finished book, I will try to post the review within a month of the release date.
 If I receive an already published book, I will do my best to review it in a timely manner.
-However, owing to my family life, my full-time job, and the amount of review requests I receive, it could take several months before I review your particular book.
+However, owing to my family life, my full-time job, my part-time job, and the amount of review requests I receive, it could take several months before I review your particular book.
 Even if I tell you I will post in a specific month, that is no guarantee that I will meet that deadline.
-I will, however, meet blog tour dates.

 Book exposure: Each book I read may receive several points of exposure on my blog.
-The book may be the specific focus of a teaser, spotlight, and/or must-read list as well as the subject of a full or mini review.
-The links to all reviews and spotlight posts are tweeted on Twitter.
-If required or asked to post a review on a commercial site, I post on Powell's website.
-Reviews and posts are also featured around the Internet; see the buttons in the sidebar and the footer for some of these sites.
-See also Freelance work, later in this policy.
+The book may be the specific focus of a teaser, spotlight, and/or must-read list as well as the subject of a full review or Bullet Review.
+The links to all reviews and spotlight posts are tweeted on Twitter and posted on Facebook and Litsy.
+(See also Freelance work, later in this policy.)
+I also regularly have a book night on Twitter, when I tweet to my 12.7K followers about new books I can't wait to read.
+I'm also a featured user of the Litsy app, where I also post blurbs about books that cross my path.

-Nature of reviews: I write my own summary of the book and then my honest assessment of it.
+Nature of reviews: Currently, I am writing short reviews every Monday, although some books may receive more extensive coverage.
+I provide my honest assessment of every book I review.
 My reviews are in no way affected by the source of the book (bought, borrowed, or review copy) or my relationship with the author, publicist, marketing person, or publisher.
 I always feature an image of the book cover.
 Depending on the type of book, I may explore themes, writing style, plot, or character development as well as my thoughts about the work in general.
 For audiobooks, I also review the narrator and production, and for graphic novels, I discuss the artwork.
-In addition, I provide links for buying the book through Indiebound, Powell's, and The Book Depository; the links in my posts lead to affiliate programs (you buy, I get a small percent).
-When I remember, I supply a link to the author's website or blog, and sometimes I link to other reviews.
-To get a feel for my reviews, click the review tab at the top of this post, and start reading.

-Review schedule: I post between one and four full reviews a week, depending on my reading time and book length.
-I may post up to two spotlight memes each week (usually Tuesdays for print and Thursdays for audio).
-I devote Fridays to Imprint Friday, a feature I use to spotlight and review a book from a featured imprint on Beth Fish Reads.
-Current Featured Imprints are Algonquin Books, Amy Einhorn Books, Ecco Books, and Harper Perennial.
+Review and feature schedule: I post between one and four reviews a week, depending on my reading time and book length.
+I may post up to two spotlights each week (usually Tuesdays and Fridays).
+Most weeks I compile a round-up post of recommended books or books I think deserve some buzz.
+I sometimes devote Fridays to Imprint Friday, a feature I use to spotlight and review a book from a featured imprint on Beth Fish Reads.
 I review food and cooking books on Saturdays as part of my very popular Weekend Cooking feature.
-Some books are treated to mini reviews.

-Where else to find Beth Fish: Library Thing, StumbleUpon, Twitter, and Tumblr.
-Ihave a minor presence on Facebook and Pinterest.
+Where else to find Beth Fish: I have a large following on Twitter, a decent following on Instagram, and a minor presence on Facebook and Pinterest.
 See also the buttons and badges in my sidebar and footer.
-I am also a member of the National Book Critics Circle, on the Book Club Advisory Board for Simon & Schuster, and a professional freelance book reviewer (see Freelance work, later in this policy).
-I sat on a panel at BEA 2009, at the Baltimore Book Festival 2010, and at the Book Blogger Convention 2011 & 2012.
+I am also a member of the National Book Critics Circle and am a professional freelance book reviewer (see Freelance work, later in this policy), and a contributing editor for AudioFile magazine.
+I sat on a panel at BEA 2009, at the Baltimore Book Festival 2010, at the Book Blogger Convention 2011 & 2012, and at the Audio Publishers Association conference in 2015.
 I was a member of the nomination board for the Quill Awards (2005, 2006) and the voting board for the Quill Awards (2007).
 I have been a judge for the Nerds Heart YA book tournament (2010, 2011) and the Independent Literary Awards (2011).
-I'm a featured blogger for the SheKnows Book Club and a member of the She Reads Blog Network.
+I have been a featured blogger for the SheKnows Book Club and a member of the She Reads Blog Network.

 Copyright issues: All content (text and photos) is my own (unless otherwise noted), and I hold the copyright thereto.
 If you would like to use any of my material in print or on another site, you must contact me and obtain my permission first.
 Unauthorized use of my copyrighted text or photos will not be tolerated.
 Short quotations that are within the bounds of copyright restrictions can be used on book jackets and other promotional material as well as on book blogs, provided full credit (and link, when appropriate) is given.
 Please attribute all quotations to "Beth Fish Reads"—when possible, please include the URL to the review.